rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 (database, Web server, network components, etc.).
 During "load test" runs, user response times and other statistics are captured by additional monitoring software.

-All this is not yet the fully automatic vision where tests are created with the application code, but it does foster additional speed and agility we haven't had before now.
+All this is not yet fulfill the complete vision where tests are automatically and fully created with the application code, But this does foster additional speed and agility we haven't had before now to verify if existing scripts are still working.

 ## Workflow